rehierl/node-tree-outliner/88-todos.md

 don't associate sectioning nodes with the sections they declare - `Section Node.parentSection` property would be inconsistent - requires hierarchy of sections

+**TODO**
+can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually?